Looking for the best baby carrier for your newborn, baby, or toddler? Use this guide to determine which carrier is best for you.

 It does take some practice to learn how to wrap, but after a while it becomes second nature.
 A woven wrap can be used with newborns all the way to toddlers.

 Baby ring slings are great for when you need to get your baby or toddler up in a carry when you’re on the go.
 They are easily transported in your diaper bag or even purse, and are fairly simple to use.
 They consist of a long piece of fabric that is attached at one end with rings made of metal, but often nylon or other strong material.
 The fabric is threaded through the rings to secure the sling in place.
 A ring sling can be used with newborns all the way to toddlers in an upright position, usually on the front or on the hip.
 They promote skin to skin contact while also allowing the parent to be hands free.
 Most ring slings are made of a sturdy material, like cotton, and come in a variety of colors, like the Mamaway Ring Sling.
 Some ring slings can even be worn in the shower or pool, like the Sukkiri Ring Sling or Beachfront Baby Ring Sling.

 Mei Tais are woven baby carriers that also have a rectangle shaped cloth body with straps that can be wrapped around.
 They originated in China but are used all over the world today.
 They can be used with babies all the way to toddlers, and can be worn in a front, back, or hip carry.
 They are a combination of a woven wrap with straps like a soft structured carrier, so they are a good middle ground for those who aren’t sure which they’d prefer.
-I personally have never used one, but you can find an excellent resource about Mei Tais on Becoming Mamas.
+I personally have never used one, but you can find an excellent resource about Mei Tais on Carry Me Away.

 Soft Structured Carriers